mvishiu11/KANwise/README.md

 - **Keras-like API**: Provides a familiar and easy-to-use interface for model definition and training, making it accessible to users transitioning from Keras.

 ### Architecture
-- **Custom Layer**: `KANLayer`, which supports flexible spline-based activation functions.
+- **KANLinear**: A fully connected layer with learnable activation functions.
-- **Modular Design**: Allows easy integration into existing PyTorch workflows and scalability to different types of neural network architectures.
+- **KAN**: A neural network model composed of KANLinear layers.

 ## Examples
 This repository includes several examples demonstrating the practical applications of KANs:
-- **Simple Regression**: Illustrates how KANs can be used for a basic regression problem.
+- **California Housing**: Illustrates how KANs can be used for a basic regression problem with a simple dataset.
-- **PDE Solving**: Shows the application of KANs to solve partial differential equations, highlighting their potential in scientific computing.
-- **Function Discovery**: Demonstrates the capability of KANs to discover underlying mathematical relationships from data.
+- **MNIST Classification**: Demonstrates the use of KANs for image classification on the MNIST dataset.

 ## Installation
 To install the necessary dependencies, run: